-NewExpression : new NewExpression
+NewExpression: new NewExpression

-1. Let ref be the result of evaluating NewExpression.

-- 2. Let constructor be GetValue(ref). - 3.
-If constructor is an abrupt completion, return constructor. - 4.
+- 1. Let ref be the result of evaluating NewExpression. - 2.
+Let constructor be GetValue(ref). - 3.
+ReturnIfAbrupt(constructor). - 4.
 If Type(constructor) is not Object, throw a TypeError exception. - 5.
 If constructor does not implement the [[Construct]] internal method, throw a TypeError exception. - 6.
-Return the result of calling the [[Construct]] internal method on constructor, providing no arguments (that is, an empty list of arguments).
+Return the result of calling the [[Construct]] internal method on constructor with an empty List as the argument.

-MemberExpression : new MemberExpression Arguments
+MemberExpression: new MemberExpression Arguments

 - 1. Let ref be the result of evaluating MemberExpression. - 2.
 Let constructor be GetValue(ref). - 3.
-If constructor is an abrupt completion, return constructor. - 4.
-Let argList be the result of evaluating Arguments, producing an internal list of argument values (11.2.4). - 5.
-If argList is an abrupt completion, return argList. - 6.
+ReturnIfAbrupt(constructor). - 4.
+Let argList be the result of evaluating Arguments, producing an internal List of argument values (11.2.4). - 5.
+ReturnIfAbrupt(argList). - 6.
 If Type(constructor) is not Object, throw a TypeError exception. - 7.
 If constructor does not implement the [[Construct]] internal method, throw a TypeError exception. - 8.
-Return the result of calling the [[Construct]] internal method on constructor, providing the list argList as the argument values.
+Return the result of calling the [[Construct]] internal method on constructor, passing argList as the argument.